-The State of Preschool Report for the 2014-2015 school year, which includes objective state-by-state profiles and rankings, indicates that urgent action is needed from lawmakers at all levels of government to ensure that every child - particularly those from low-income families - have access to high-quality early education.
-For the first year, NIEER also analyzed states' early education workforce and Dual Language Learner policies.
+The State of Preschool Report for the 2014-2015 school year, which includes objective state-by-state profiles and rankings, indicates that urgent action is needed from lawmakers at all levels of government to ensure that every child - particularly those from low-income families - has access to high-quality early education.
+For the first year, NIEER also analyzed states' early education workforce and Dual Language Learner (DLL) policies, which reveal that Tennessee is one of 4 states that require that the K-3 teachers' salary schedule is used for pre-K teachers in both public school and nonpublic school settings and have other workforce supports; and the state only regulates DLL services for K-12 students, but home language is used as an eligibility criteria for state pre-K.

-The report finds that for the nation as a whole, total state spending on pre-K programs increased by 10 percent, or \$553 million, over the previous year, bringing state spending in 2014-2015 to over \$6.2 billion.
-The number of children served by state-funded pre-K served increased by 37,167 in 2014-2105, bringing the total to almost 1.4 million children - the largest number of children ever served by state-funded pre-K. With an average rate of \$4,489, states also made one of the most significant increases in spending per child in recent history.
+The report finds nationally total state spending on pre-K programs increased by 10 percent, or \$553 million, since the previous year, bringing state spending in 2014-2015 to over \$6.2 billion.
+The number of children served by state-funded pre-K increased by 37,167 in 2014-2105, bringing the total to almost 1.4 million children - the largest number of children ever served by state-funded pre-K. With an average rate of \$4,489, states also made one of the most significant increases in spending per child in recent history.